 Wikileaks founder Julian Assange still has a warrant out for his arrest after a Swedish appeals court upheld a detention order on Friday for a 2010 rape investigation.

-By Nadja Drost and Bruno Federico
+By Nadja Drost, Bruno Frederico

 A project called Mapping Ecuador is allowing people to pinpoint hospitals, shelters and other key places in the South American country’s earthquake recovery.

 By Michael D. Regan